sheldonNode/error_watch/README.md

 TODO:
 - write the logfile as user
-- for every error: if the server is offline then start the xxnetwork service
+- for every error: if the server is offline then restart the xxnetwork service
 - if necessary restart the server
 - send notification (email, telegram ...)
+- find a better way for automatic restart :-)